 - Related keywords: Not a direct match, but a keyword or keyphrase that is closely related to the main one.

 - Generic links: Try to avoid these ‘Click here’ and ‘Read more’ links.
 Tell people what a link is about.
 Otherwise, they’re guessing.

-Best practices for anchor texts
+Best practice for anchor texts

-Internal linking and anchor texts
+Internal links and anchor texts